jeka-dev/jeka/docs/faq.md

 ## General

+### I'm behind a firewall that prevent me to access to Maven central, what should I do ?

+Define the `jeka.repos.download` property in your USER_HOME/.jeka/global.properties file Alternatively, you can define the JEKA_REPOS_DOWNLOAD environment variable.

+See [here](https://jeka-dev.github.io/jeka/reference-guide/execution-engine-properties/#repositories) for more details.

+### I'm behind a proxy, how should I configure Jeka ?

+JeKa just leverage the standard Java mechanism to handle proxy.
+For example, You can :
+* Set the `JAVA_TOOL_OPTIONS` environment variable as `-Dhttps.proxyHost=my.proxy.host -Dhttps.proxyPort=8888`
+* Or specify proxy properties to the jeka command line, as :  `-Dhttps.proxyHost=my.proxy.host -Dhttps.proxyPort=8888`

+See [here](https://stackoverflow.com/questions/120797/how-do-i-set-the-proxy-to-be-used-by-the-jvm) for more details on arguments.

 ### Can def classes be hosted in a separate project than the build code ?
 Yes.
 If you prefer for your Jeka code to lie in a distinct project, create a Jeka project in a sibling folder and mention where is located to the build project.